In This Apportionment Lottery, the House Always Wins: House Monotonicity

 \subsection{House Monotone, Quota-Compliant, and Ex Ante Proportional Apportionment}

 Before we prove \cref{thm:cumulative}, we will explain how cumulative rounding can be used to construct an apportionment method that is house monotone and satisfies quota and ex ante proportionality.

 None of these three axioms connects the outcomes at different population profiles $\vec{p}$ and so it suffices to consider them independently.
 Thus, let us fix a population profile $\vec{p}$.
 Denote the total population by $p \coloneqq \sum_{i \in N} p_i$.
 The behavior of a house monotone solution on inputs with profile $\vec{p}$ and arbitrary house sizes can be expressed through what we call an \emph{infinite seat sequence}, an infinite sequence $\alpha = \alpha_1, \alpha_2, \dots$ over the states $N$.
 We will also define \emph{finite seat sequences}, which are sequences $\alpha = \alpha_1, \dots, \alpha_p$ of length $p$ over the states.
-Either sequence represents that, for any house size $h$ (in the case of a finite seat sequence $h \leq p$), the sequence apportions $a_i(h) \coloneqq |\{1 \leq h' \leq h \mid \alpha_{h'} = i\}|$ seats to each state $i$.
+Either sequence represents that, for any house size $h$ (in the case of a finite seat sequence: $h \leq p$), the sequence apportions $a_i(h) \coloneqq |\{1 \leq h' \leq h \mid \alpha_{h'} = i\}|$ seats to each state $i$.
 We can naturally express the quota axiom for seat sequences: $\alpha$ satisfies \emph{quota} if, for all $h$ ($h \leq p$ if $\alpha$ is finite) and all states $i$, we have $a_i(h) \in \{\lfloor h \, p_i / p \rfloor, \lceil h \, p_i / p \rceil\}$.

-The main obstacle in obtaining a house monotone method via cumulative rounding is that we can only apply cumulative rounding to a finite number $T$ of copies, whereas the quota axiom must hold for all house sizes $h \in \mathbb{N}_+$.
-However, it turns out that for our purposes of satisfying quota, we can treat the allocation of seats $1, 2, \dots, p$ independently from the allocation of seats $p+1, \dots, 2\,p$, the allocation of seats $2\,p+1, \dots 3\,p$, and so forth.
-The reason is that, when $h$ is a multiple $k \, p$ of $p$ (for some $k \in \mathbb{N}_+$), each state $i$'s standard quota is an integer $k \, p_i$.
+The main obstacle in obtaining a house monotone method via cumulative rounding is that we can only apply cumulative rounding to a finite number $T$ of copies, whereas the quota axiom must hold for all house sizes $h \in \natsone$.
+However, it turns out that for our purposes of satisfying quota, we can treat the allocation of seats $1, 2, \dots, p$ separately from the allocation of seats $p+1, \dots, 2\,p$, the allocation of seats $2\,p+1, \dots 3\,p$, and so forth.
+The reason is that, when $h$ is a multiple $k \, p$ of $p$ (for some $k \in \natsone$), each state $i$'s standard quota is an integer $k \, p_i$.
 Thus, any solution that satisfies quota is forced to choose exactly the allocation $(k \, p_1, \dots, k \, p_n)$ for house size $h$.
 At this point, the constraints for satisfying quota and house monotonicity reset to what they were at $h = 1$.
-We make this precise in the following lemma, proved in \cref{app:housemonoproofs}: \begin{restatable}{lemma}{lemrepetition} An infinite seat sequence $\alpha$ satisfies quota iff it is the concatenation of infinitely many finite seat sequences $\beta^1, \beta^2, \beta^3, \dots$ of length $p$ each satisfying quota, i.e.,
+We make this precise in the following lemma, proved in \cref{app:housemonoproofs}: